 When using WooCommerce Product CSV Import Suite you may at one point find yourself with duplicated images in your media library.

-We have an help article here that explains how to avoid physical duplication of image files on your server.
+WooCommerce has an FAQ here that explains how to avoid physical duplication of image files on your server.

 The images will still always be duplicated in your Media Library though, here is why.